 About the Board of Trustees

-One member of the board serves as chair for a term of no more than seven years.
+One member of the board serves as chair for a term of no more than five years.

 The full board meets formally four times a year, in October, January, April, and June.